 The store features a lot of really interesting uses of digital screens and robots throughout.
 The standout feature is the way that automated processes complement the role of the store associate, while providing some memorable in-store theatre.
 This is seen most clearly through the highly-visible robotic stock room.
 Staff on the shop floor use screens to select styles for customers to try on before the robot delivers shoes to the shop floor via a helter skelter-style slide.

-Speaking of the original Brussels store, Green Room’s digital director, Andrew Bowyer, said: “The digital experience was designed to put the customer in control, empowering them to make well-informed purchase decisions – on their own terms – rather than have answers dictated to them.
+The first iteration of this new concept was launched in the brand’s Brussels flagship working with creative agency Green Room Amsterdam to deliver the digital content for the store.
+Green Room’s digital director, Andrew Bowyer, speaking of the Brussels store said: “The digital experience was designed to put the customer in control, empowering them to make well-informed purchase decisions – on their own terms – rather than have answers dictated to them.
 We also created moments for conversation and consultation to make it easier for customers to engage with store staff.”

 “Through emotional journey mapping, we identified the need to remove friction and build customer confidence in the drop out points between stages of the customer journey,” adds Bowyer.
 “For example, first time purchasers needed help crossing the threshold from browsing to selecting, and researchers wanted the option to pick up their journey at home and at their own pace, ultimately enhancing the overall customer experience.”